 The Ins and Outs of Creating a Memorable Product Discovery Experience

-Today, product discovery is about more than just getting your items in front of customers.
+Today, product discovery about more than just getting your items in front of customers.
 It has to be an experience.
-From influencer shopping hauls to live multi-sensory exhibitions, the product discovery experience is reshaping retail, helping turn shoppers into loyal customers by making shopping intuitive, inspirational, and delightful.
+From influencer shopping hauls to live multi-sensory exhibitions, product discovery experiences are reshaping retail, helping turn shoppers into loyal customers by making shopping intuitive, inspirational, and delightful.

 In this post, we’ll dive into the foundations of the product discovery experience, discover ways to improve it, and look into what’s in store for the future.

 The Product Discovery Experience Defined

 Simply put, your product discovery experience is the way your customers find and explore your products.
 However, it’s easier said than done.
 Product discovery can happen on multiple channels, both online and offline, and at the same time, numerous brands are competing for your customers’ attention and wallet.